doxyme/content-style-guide/04-grammar-and-mechanics.html.md

 ### Emoji

-Emoji are a fun way to add humor and visual interest to your writing, but use them infrequently and deliberately.
+Emoji are a fun way to add humor and visual interest to your writing, but use them *very* infrequently and deliberately.

 ### Numbers